-The climb to Heaven was steep.
-They both clambered, fell and got up again.
-But the amorphous path to the nectar of life kept giving in, bringing down with it the two desperate contestants.
-The two luckiest beings of earth at that precise moment.
+The climb was steep.
+So they both clambered, fell down and tried again.
+The amorphous path to the nectar of life that lay on top kept caving in, bringing down the two desperate contestants; the two luckiest dwellers of earth at that moment.

-When they finally climbed into where the Heaven lay, they rummaged through it, delighted and desperate.
-Disappointed too, at the other’s presence.
-The brown dog and the brown girl.
-In the municipality garbage bin, they put their faces into the now-torn polyethylene bags from which stinky yellowy stale Heaven flowed out.
+When they finally reached where it lay, they rummaged through it, delighted, desperate and disappointed, all at the same time.
+The brown dog and the brown girl put their faces into the municipality garbage heap, where from a torn polythene, a stinky yellow dal flowed out.
 The Gods, after watching for a while, moved back into the restaurant kitchen.

 Their mouths touched the other’s.
 Their legs pushed the other’s.
-Their faces smeared with Heaven, their hearts still discontent.
+Their faces were smeared, the tongue licked itself, but their hearts were still discontent.